Stephenson County warns of police impersonator making traffic stops

-BAILEYVILLE – The Stephenson County Sheriff’s Office is seeking information about a police impersonator who stopped a female motorist in rural Baileyville on May 30.
+BAILEYVILLE – The Stephenson County Sheriff’s Office is seeking information about a police impersonator who stopped a female motorist in rural Baileyville, north of Forreston, on May 30.

 The motorist was stopped in the area of South Baileyville and East German Valley roads about 6:20 a.m., according to a Stateline Area Crime Stoppers post.
 The female motorist was told she was being stopped for “almost speeding” and for a registration light infraction, despite the fact that the daylight conditions at the time of the stop would have made it impossible to observe the lighting infraction.